bvweerd/dynamic_energy_contract_calculator/README.md

 entered tariff matches the amount you receive from the supplier (with or without VAT) and adjust `vat_percentage` accordingly.

-## No net metering scheme
+## Known Limitations

-This integration is intended for situations **without** the Dutch net metering scheme.
-Feed‑in energy is compensated at the current rate and is not offset against earlier consumption.
-Annual settlement or your own energy administration is therefore not supported.
+- No support for the Dutch net metering (saldering) scheme.
+Feed‑in energy is compensated at the current rate and not offset against prior consumption.
+- The integration relies on cumulative energy sensors.
+If a sensor resets unexpectedly the calculated totals may become inaccurate.
+- Prices are taken from your own sensor; the integration does not fetch tariffs from suppliers.

 ## Example configuration